This blog post has been updated by Kristina Rust, Career Consultant on March 1, 2024 for relevancy, inclusivity, and formatting.

 If you are thinking of professional fields like medicine, law, and teaching, you know that the quicker you get started, the quicker you can get the jobs you want.
 Still, that does not mean you have to go right away.
 It’s just important that you continue to improve your resume during any gap time.

-A possible con for not going straight to graduate school is that you may never make it back.
+A possible con of waiting to go to graduate school is that you may never make it back.
 While it can be a challenge to go back to school after working professionally, it can also be very rewarding to have the experience, and that experience can add a useful perspective to your graduate classes.

 If you know you want to go to graduate school, but not right away, a good strategy is to take any required standardized tests before, or soon after, you graduate.
 Not only will you probably have more time to spend studying, your scores will also be valid for a few years.

-GRE scores, which are required for most Master’s programs, can be used for up to five years.
-The same goes for the GMAT and LSAT, whereas DAT scores can be used for three to five years depending on the program, and MCAT scores can be used for three years.
+GRE scores, which may be required or optional for many Master’s programs, can be used for up to 5 years.
+The same goes for the GMAT and LSAT, whereas DAT scores can be used for 3 to 5 years depending on the program, and MCAT scores can be used for 3 years.
 Knowing these timelines can give you the accountability to stick to your plan, even after working full-time.